SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Locations:__

-    - Contains four panels with informtion about the meet up locations.
+    - Contains four panels with information about the meet up locations.
     - Each panel has:
         - A joint background
         - Full information of meet up locations on the left
-        - Interactive, embedded google mps for start point of each walk
+        - Interactive, embedded google maps for start point of each walk

 <details>